-The Half Linen Stitch is a variation on the traditional linen stitch pattern.
-It’s worked over four rows, instead of two rows, giving the fabric a little more drape than the traditional pattern.
+The half linen stitch is a variation of the traditional linen stitch pattern.
+It’s worked over four rows instead of two, giving the fabric a little more drape than the traditional pattern.
 In this video, Jen Lucas demonstrates how to work the half linen stitch.

 To begin, Jen compares a swatch of half linen stitch to a traditional linen stitch swatch.
-She notes that with traditional linen stitch both the Right Side and Wrong Side of the fabric has slipped stitches, making the fabric much denser and more compact.
-The half linen stitch only has slipped stitches on the Right-Side rows, with the Wrong Side of the stitch pattern being purled.
-This gives the fabric much more drape, and a gauge similar to Stockinette stitch.
+She notes that with traditional linen stitch both the right side and wrong side of the fabric has slipped stitches, making the fabric much more dense and compact.
+The half linen stitch only has slipped stitches on the right side rows, with the wrong side of the stitch pattern being purled.
+This gives the fabric much more drape and a gauge similar to the Stockinette stitch.

 Row 1 (RS): *K1, slip 1 purlwise with yarn in front; repeat from * to last stitch, k1.

 Row 3: K2, *slip 1 purlwise with yarn in front, k1; repeat from * to last stitch, k1.